 Good Samaritan-Waverly Hospital

-Good Samaritan-Waverly Hospital, created in 1938 by the merger of two older hospitals, served the black community of Columbia for 35 years.
-It merged Good Samaritan Hospital, founded in 1910 by Dr. William S. Rhodes and his wife Lillian, and Waverly Hospital, founded in 1924 by Dr. Norman A. Jenkins and his four brothers.
-The hospitals competed for the same doctors, nurses, and patients for several years.
+Established in 1938 by the merger of two older hospitals, Good Samaritan-Waverly Hospital (GSWH) served the Black community in Columbia and surrounding counties for 35 years.
+It merged Good Samaritan Hospital, founded in 1910 by Dr. William S. Rhodes and his wife, Lillian, and Waverly Hospital, founded in 1924 by Dr. Norman A. Jenkins and his four brothers.
 By the mid-1930s the Duke Endowment and the Rosenwald Fund recommended a merger of the two hospitals to improve the quality of health care.
+After over a decade of community action and fundraising, GSWH officially opened in 1952 and operated as a segregated facility.

 KEYWORDS: HOSPITAL, MEDICINE, WAVERLY, COLUMBIA, RICHLAND COUNTY